 Our customers' successes define our success.
 Sometimes, they tell us about it.
-Here is a note from Akil Boston, from the IT department at Second Harvest Food Bank, in Charlotte, NC.
-Both controllers in SAN failed and Second Harvest was unable to find replacements.
+Here is a note from the IT department at regional charity in the Carolinas.
+Both controllers in SAN failed and the charity was unable to find replacements.
 The Network Team located a replacement part and had it shopped for morning delivery the very next day.
-Once Second Harvest received the part, they were able to install, configure, and get the network running again.
+Once they received the part, they were able to install, configure, and get the network running again.

-The Network Team is proud to serve customers like Second Harvest Food Bank.
+The Network Team is proud to serve our customers.
 Let us know how we can help improve your company’s success.
 Call The Network Team at 980-263-2850.

 The Network Team is excited to announce that we have joined the Florida High Tech Corridor Council.
 The FHTCC exists to bring companies and research institutions together to grow high tech industry in central Florida.
 The initiative was started with the University of Central Florida, University of South Florida, and University of Florida.